 To accompany the exhibition, Edge of Arabia delivered an ambitious education programme aimed at engaging local school and university students in contemporary art from across the region.
-The programme included an art symposium held at the Jeddah chamber of commerce, a dedicated 100 square meter education room within the exhibition, with workshop, presentation and research facilities for visitors; guided tours of the exhibition and practical workshops with participating artists for local school and university groups; and an internship programme for local students.
+The programme included an art symposium held at the Jeddah Chamber of Commerce, a dedicated 100 square metre education room within the exhibition, with workshop, presentation and research facilities for visitors; guided tours of the exhibition and practical workshops with participating artists for local school and university groups; and an internship programme for local students.

-“This exhibition will be a true homecoming for Edge of Arabia and is geared towards encouraging constructive discussion and dialogue between Saudi contemporary artists and the local community.
-All participating artists will react to our title ‘We Need to Talk’ within three categories: the Past, the Present, and the Future.
-This is a great opportunity for us all to think about how we can positively shape and influence the world around us.”
+“This exhibition was a true homecoming for Edge of Arabia, geared towards encouraging constructive discussion and dialogue between Saudi contemporary artists and the local community.
+All participating artists responded to our title ‘We Need to Talk’ within three categories: the Past, the Present, and the Future.
+This was a great opportunity for us all to think about how we can positively shape and influence the world around us.”